pencer-io/pencer-io.github.io/_posts/2022-04-22-ctf-htb-secret.md

 ![secret](/assets/images/2021-11-19-14-47-29.png)

 Secret is rated as an easy machine on HackTheBox.
 We start with a backup found on the website running on the box.
 In there we find a number of interesting files, which leads us to interacting with an API.
-Eventually we create a Java Web Token and can perform remote code execution, which we use to get a reverse shell.
+Eventually we create a JSON Web Token and can perform remote code execution, which we use to get a reverse shell.
 Escalation to root involves further code review, this time of a c program found on the box.
-From that we find crashing the program allows us to see the contents of memory via a coredump.
+From that we find crashing the program allows us to see the contents of memory via a core-dump.
 And in there we can retrieve the root flag.

 <!--more-->

 Skills required are a basic understanding of Java code.
-Skills learned are manipulating Java Web Tokens and inspecting coredumps for sensitive information.
+Skills learned are manipulating JSON Web Tokens and inspecting core-dumps for sensitive information.

 | Details |  |
 | --- | --- |